heygdrg/Pfizer/README.md

 # Pfizer
-Pfizer is a simple discord spoofer
+Pfizer is a simple discord spoofer you just have to change token and id